-- American SCORES Cleveland – $20,000 for after-school literacy and fitness programming for CMSD youth
+- America SCORES Cleveland – $20,000 for literacy and fitness programming in CMSD

-- Cleveland Public Theatre – $10,000 for Brick City after-school/summer arts program
+- Cleveland Public Theatre – $10,000 for Brick City after-school/summer arts programming

 - College Now Greater Cleveland – $35,000 to provide college access services for low-income adults

-- Great Lakes Theater – $8,000 for the School Residency Program for CMSD students
+- Great Lakes Theater – $10,000 for the School Residency program for CMSD students

 - Maltz Museum of Jewish Heritage – $10,000 for Stop the Hate: Youth Sing Out, an interdisciplinary learning program for youth from 4 school districts

-- May Dugan Center – $20,000 for the Education and Resource Center
+- May Dugan Center – $20,000 for the Education Resource Center

 - Musical Arts Association – $10,000 for Musical Neighborhoods, an early childhood learning and teacher training program

-- Rainey Institute – $10,000 for early childhood arts enrichment programming
+- Rainey Institute – $10,000 for early childhood enrichment programming

-- Saint Ignatius High School – $10,000 for the Arrupe Summer program, an academic and enrichment program for youth
+- Saint Ignatius High School – $10,000 for the Arrupe Summer program, a free academic and social-enrichment program for youth

 - Achievement Centers for Children – $10,000 to provide services for children with disabilities in childcare programs

-- Cleveland Rape Crisis Center – $25,000 for sexual assault crisis intervention services for children and families
+- Cleveland Rape and Crisis Center – $25,000 for the Childhood Sexual Trauma program

-- Cleveland Sight Center – $15,000 for early intervention services for children with visual impairments
+- Cleveland Sight Center – $10,000 for earl intervention services for children with visual impairments

-- Domestic Violence & Child Advocacy Center – $10,000 for emergency shelter services for children
+- Domestic Violence & Child Advocacy Center – $20,000 for emergency shelter services for families

 - Greater Cleveland Food Bank – $40,000 for operating support

-- Lutheran Metropolitan Ministry – $15,000 to provide adult guardianship services
+- Lutheran Metropolitan Ministry – $15,000 for guardianship services for older adults

-- MedWish International – $10,000 for the Skill Building program, a workforce training program for individuals with disabilities
+- MedWish International – $10,000 for Skill Building, a workforce training program for individuals with disabilities

-- Scranton Road Ministries Community Development Corporation – $30,000 for the Youth Jobs Partnership
+- Scranton Road Ministries CDC – $30,000 for the Youth Jobs Partnership

 - West Side Catholic Center – $20,000 to provide housing stability services for homeless families